Weddings at St. Botolph's

 Saturday is the most popular day for weddings but other days can be considered.
 Our regular services are on Wednesday and Thursday lunchtimes so these times should be avoided.
 It is not normally allowed for marriages to take place during the season of Lent (the 40 days prior to Easter), although exceptions may be made.
 Marriages can take place in law at any time between and 8.00am and 6.00pm, and a marriage service normally lasts about three-quarters of an hour.

 How much does it cost?

 The cost of being married in church, as with all other aspects of weddings, can vary enormously depending on how elaborate your plans are.
 A basic ceremony without any music, bells or flowers can cost as little as Â£420.
 If you wish to have a fuller service with organ, singers, bells and so on this obviously costs more.
 You will also be encouraged to make a donation to the church.
 All the relevant costs will be explained to you when you meet the Rector.

 What do we do next?

-Contact the Administrator to arrange a meeting with the Rector.
-When you see him he will let you know whether it will be possible for you to be married at St. Botolph’s, and if it is he will give you a brochure with all the information you need about the various aspects of planning a wedding here.
+Contact the Administrator to arrange a meeting where it will be identified if it will be possible for you to be married at St. Botolph's, and if it is you will be given all the information you need about the various aspects of planning a wedding here.